Check a few things, even if it is the ‘perfect’ plan

 Dear Bountiful: It sounds like you have things put together very neatly.
 If I were to give you a check-up though, it might go along these lines.

 Do you have the funds for your other children protected in any way from either estate, income, or probate fees?
-Do you know, most heirs experience a 25 to 35 percent reduction in their inheritance?
+Do you know, most heirs experience a 25-35% reduction in their inheritance?
 Primarily, because of poorly held assets, a rapid downturn in the stock market or a long-term care cost higher than you had anticipated?

 All your life you have built and built and built.
 When you hit 60 or so, it is time to a) enjoy the fruits of your labor and b) protect, protect, protect.